Sharon Kam: Biography

+Sharon Kam started playing the piano at the age of 5, then the recorder at the age of 7, which she played until she was 15.
+She began playing the clarinet at the age of 12 and received a scholarship from the Jewish-American Cultural Society after just one year.
+From 1989, she studied for four years on a full scholarship at the Juilliard School of Music in New York, one year with David Shifrin and then with Charles Neidich.

+In 1987, Kam performed as a soloist with the Israel Philharmonic Orchestra in Mozart's Clarinet Concerto under the direction of Zubin Mehta, who then invited her to tour with the orchestra in Canada.
+In 1990, she was the soloist in a joint historic concert by the Israel Philharmonic Orchestra and the Berliner Philharmoniker to celebrate the fall of the Berlin Wall.

-After completing her music studies at the Juilliard School of Music in New York, where she studied clarinet with Charles Neidich, she made her orchestral debut as a 16-year-old with the Israel Philharmonic Orchestra under Zubin Mehta.
-In 1992, she won the ARD International Music Competition, followed a year later by the Davidoff Prix.
+In 1992, she won the ARD International Music Competition (second prize, the first was not awarded), followed a year later by the Davidoff Prix.
 In 1998 she received the ECHO Klassik Prize as "Instrumentalist of the Year" for her CD recording of the Weber concertos with the Gewandhaus Orchestra conducted by Kurt Masur.
-In 2006, she was again awarded for her CD with the Leipzig Radio Orchestra featuring works by Spohr, Weber, Rossini and Mendelssohn.
+In 2006, she was again awarded for her CD with the MDR Leipzig Radio Symphony Orchestra featuring works by Spohr, Weber, Rossini and Mendelssohn.
 Her 2002 CD "American Classics" with the London Symphony Orchestra under the direction of Gregor Bühl was awarded the German Record Critics' Prize.

 Kam's interpretation of the Mozart concerto as part of Mozart's 250th anniversary in 2006 at the Prague National Theater was broadcast live on television in 33 countries and is available on DVD.
 The same year, she realized her dream of recording Mozart's clarinet concerto and quintet, playing the basset clarinet.

 Kam has given concertos worldwide with major orchestras such as the Chicago Symphony Orchestra, the Berlin Philharmonic, the Israel Philharmonic Orchestra, London Symphony Orchestra, and Leipzig Gewandhaus Orchestra.
 She was "Artist in Residence" at the Bodensee Festival in 2011.

-Kam is also active in the field of chamber music and works regularly with artists such as Lars Vogt, Christian Tetzlaff, Daniel Müller-Schott, Enrico Pace, Leif Ove Andsnes, Carolin Widmann and the Jerusalem Quartet.
-Is a frequent guest at a number of festivals.
+Kam is also active in the field of chamber music and works regularly with artists such as Lars Vogt, Christian Tetzlaff, Daniel Müller-Schott, Enrico Pace, Leif Ove Andsnes, Liza Ferschtman, Antje Weithaas, Julian Steckel and the Schumann Quartet.
+Sharon Kam is a frequent guest at a number of festivals.
+She was curator of the Dvořák Festival in Prague in 2018 and is Artist in Residence at the Tonhalle Düsseldorf in the 2024/2025 season.

 In the realm of contemporary music, she has premiered many works, including Krzysztof Penderecki's concerto and quartet, as well as concertos by Herbert Willi (at the Salzburg Festival), Iván Erőd and Peter Ruzicka (in Donaueschingen).

-Kam married the conductor Gregor Bühl in 1994, has two children and lives with her family in Hanover.
+Kam married the conductor Gregor Bühl in 1994, has three children and lives with her family in Hanover.

 Kam plays on Buffet Crampon clarinets.